Inferno

 Review:

 This film starts with a woman opening up a book called the Three Mothers.
-We get some voice over narration as she reads the book.
-We learn that there are three houses built by an architect named Dr. Varelli.
-He was also an alchemist.
-The Three Mothers are actually three witches who live in Rome, New York and Freiberg, Germany.
-This film is actually a sequel to Suspiria, where we met the first witch that lived in Germany.
+Her name is Rose Elliot (Irene Miracle).
+There is voice-over narration as the book is read.
+It tells of three houses built by an architect who was also an alchemist named Dr. Varelli.
+The Three Mothers are witches who live in Rome, New York and Freiberg, Germany.

-The woman who is reading the book is Irene Miracle.
-She then writes a letter to her brother.
+Rose then writes a letter to her brother.
 Something that she read from it sticks with her where the keys are to find the Mothers.
-She goes outside to mail the letter and goes into the antique store where she purchased the book.
-The man running it is Sacha Pitoëff.
-He doesn’t believe the story.
-She goes outside and one of the lines she read comes back to her.
-She goes down grate.
+She goes out to mail the letter and stops into the neighboring antique store where she bought the book.
+The man running it is Kazanian (Sacha Pitoëff).
+She inquiries about the book and if the story is true.
+He’s read part of it but doesn’t believe it.
+She leaves and again, the line from the book comes back to her.
+There is a grate that she opens and climbs down.
 There is a peculiar smell around the place she lives which was also in the book.
+It is down here that she finds a hole, filled with water.
+She drops her keys in, forcing her to explore.
+It is from here that people in the shadows are following her.

 We then shift to Rome.
-Her brother is played by Leigh McCloskey.
+Her brother is Mark (Leigh McCloskey).
 He is a musicology major.
-In class he is joined by Eleonora Giorgi.
-While they listening to music, he starts to read the letter from his sister and he notices a mysterious woman staring at him, she is Ania Pieroni.
+In class he is joined by Sara (Eleonora Giorgi).
+While they’re listening to music, he starts to read the letter from his sister and he notices a mysterious woman staring at him, played by Ania Pieroni.
 He leaves and forgets his letter.
-Giorgi picks it up.
+Sara grabs it.
 Later she is in a cab and decides to take it to him.

 She gets dropped off at a library.
 There she seeks out the Three Mothers book.
 She reads a little of it and the place is closing.
 She goes to leave with the book and a strange man stops her.
 He almost shoves her face into a pot of boiling liquid, but she gets away.
 She loses the book in the process though.

-Once she is back to her apartment, she asks a man she meets in the elevator to keep her company, because she is a scared.
-Inside she calls McCloskey.
+Once she is back to her apartment, she asks a man she meets in the elevator to keep her company, because she is scared.
+Inside she calls Mark.
 She tells him she has his letter and for him to come over.
 He agrees.
-After getting off the phone though, the power keeps flickering on and off.
+After getting off the phone though, the power flickers.
 The man goes to check it out.
 When he doesn’t come back, she finds him with a knife in his neck.
 She is then murdered as well.
-When McCloskey arrives, they are no where to be found.
-He goes back to his place and gets a call from Miracle.
+When McCloskey arrives, they are nowhere to be found.
+He goes back to his place and gets a call from Rose.
 She wants him to come to New York.
 The line goes dead.
+He leaves at once and upon arriving, things don’t seem right.
+He meets Carol (Alida Valli), Professor Arnold (Feodor Chaliapin Jr.), his nurse who is played by Veronica Lazăr and Elise Stallone Van Adler (Daria Nicolodi).
+Mark learns more about the Three Mothers and how that could factor into what has happened.

-The acting in this film was good across the board.
+Let’s then shift to discuss the acting performances which were good across the board.
 McCloskey is solid as the male lead that is constantly playing catch up.
-His performance wasn’t great, but it is more about what is happening around him.
+It is interesting how confused he is until it all clicks.
+That does feel real though.
 Miracle was solid at starting this investigation.
+I like playing with expectations there.
 It was also nice to see her in the swimming scene with what she was wearing.
-Giorgi actually reminds me a lot of myself.
-She gets caught up when she learns a little bit about and starts to do more research.
-I enjoyed that part of her character.
-Nicolodi was solid in the little screen time that she has.
-It is also a shame that she didn’t get a writing credit as I read the story was hers.
-The rest of the cast round out the film very nicely.
+Giorgi was similar in this as well as she got caught up in what was going on.
+Nicolodi was solid in the little screen time that she had.
+It is also a shame that she didn’t get a writing credit as I read the story was hers, told to her by her grandmother who attended a dance academy that was the basis of Suspiria.
+I’ll also credit Pitoëff, Valli, Lazăr and Chaliapin for their roles.
+They help push our leads to where they end up.